 Who should have cervical smear tests?

-If you are a women aged between 20 and 69 years and have been sexually active you should have a regular cervical smear test every three years.
+If you are a women aged between 20 and 70 years and have been sexually active, you should have a regular cervical smear test every three years even if you have had the HPV vaccinations.
+If you have had a hysterectomy you may not need a cervical smear test but you should check with your smear taker/health provider.

 Cervical cancer is caused by the human papillomavirus (HPV) a common sexually transmitted infection.
 HPV affects almost all people at some point in their lives.
 There are many types of HPV, but only a few types will cause cell changes in the cervix.
 These changes can return to normal or they may later become cancer if not treated.